JPvRiel/docker-rsyslog/README.md

       > Please note that when a ruleset uses its own queue, processing of the ruleset happens asynchronously to the rest of processing.
 As such, any modifications made to the message object (e.g. message or local variables that are set) or discarding of the message object have no effect outside that ruleset.
 So if you want to modify the message object inside the ruleset, you cannot define a queue for it.

     - <https://rsyslog.readthedocs.io/en/stable/concepts/multi_ruleset.html>
-- performance tunning hooks for the main queue and the other output action queues as per <https://www.rsyslog.com/performance-tuning-elasticsearch/> example.
+- Performance tunning hooks for the main queue and the other output action queues as per <https://www.rsyslog.com/performance-tuning-elasticsearch/> example.

 Maybe someday: